Parents & Support People

 - Be provided with a variety of materials to help you as you and the University work together to guide your student through their transition

-For Orientations for Freshman Students, one of the biggest things to expect is that you and your student are going through two separate programs.
+For Orientations for First-Year Students (new first-time to college), one of the biggest things to expect is that you and your student are going through two separate programs.
 There are certain sessions where Orientation and Parent Orientation overlap.
 These will include topics such as paying for college, getting started on campus, portions of the academic advising process, and a few of the meals.

 We recommend talking with your student about the benefits of you as a parent or support person attending Orientation.
 The decision is ultimately up to both of you and common deciding factors include: how comfortable the student is attending with or without the parent/support person, financial responsibilities, schedule availability, and if the schedule looks beneficial to the parent/support person.